 - VLAN 1.
 The default VLAN of which all ports are members. - VLAN 4088.
 The default Auto-VoIP VLAN.
-By default, this VLAN does not include any members but you can manually add members. - VLAN 4089.
-The Auto-Video VLAN.
 By default, this VLAN does not include any members but you can manually add members.

 Configure VLAN settings

 You can configure the various VLAN settings.